For a country Read more [...]

 Just three hours from Whitehorse, Kluane is worth visiting for the scenery alone.
 It is also home to a lot of wildlife, including plenty of Grizzlies.
 I spent my first night camping at the Congdon Creek Campground, where a Grizzly had been seen that morning.
 I didn’t see any bears there, but did see Coyotes on the edge of campsite at about midnight, along with the ever present Snowshoe Hares and Arctic Ground Squirrels.
 There were plenty of Dall’s Sheep on nearby Sheep Mountain, and lots of Grizzly shit on the trail.

 I also saw my first North American Porcupine in a small tree at the side of the road a few km south of Congdon Creek.
 This was the first of many many porcupines on the trip.
-I set a few Elliott traps outside the park and caught a few very furry Deer Mouse.
+I set a few Elliott traps outside the park and caught a few very furry Yukon Deer Mice.

 I spent most of the next day walking along the Alsek trail, near Haines Junction, in the hope of seeing a Grizzly.
 I walked about 8 km along the trail which overlooks the broad Alsek river valley.
 The only mammal I saw on the way out was a Moose, but on return leg I saw a Grizzly walking across the shallow river.
 I watched the bear for about 45 minutes on and off as we walked parallel to one another.
 A magical Arctic moment.